Also see the 2014 June 05 entry on coffee water

 In your RV, you have most of the conveniences of home.
 For some, this means firing up the genset and making a pot of coffee just like at home.
 Again, for most of us, this is probably also not a preferred option.
 So let's look for something in between campfire coffee and connoisseurs coffee -- something that doesn't stress either our need for RV equipment or our early morning state.

 The guiding principle is 'Keep It Simple Stupid" -- the KISS principle.
 What we want to do is to mix coffee grounds and water in a way that will result in a decent cup of coffee.
 The separation method should be easy to clean.
 And we want to be able to enjoy a cup a little bit later in the day, maybe, without having to make a new pot.
 Fortunately this is easy to do and doesn't require much in the way of special equipment.
-The idea is to boil some water and pour that through a filter full of grounds to a dewar flask (more commonly a Thermos or vacuum bottle - see description or factmonster.com).
+The idea is to boil some water and pour that through a filter full of grounds to a dewar flask (more commonly a Thermos or vacuum bottle - see factmonster.com).

 Using a flask for your coffee will also reduce oxidation.
 This is what causes coffee sitting in heated carafes to get bitter after a couple of hours.
 Creamer put in oxidized coffee is not a golden color but rather a brackish color.
 So a vacuum flask will not only keep your coffee hot but will also help keep it fresh.